Actifio/actifiodataveilmasking/README.md

 DataVeil has the option  to use a Native Library to accelerate masking.
 To use this you need to run an installation process against the database being masked.
 However given we do not want to bring masking software anywhere near a production system and inserting this function into the database being masked would require additional post-script activity, the solution is to do the following:

-1. On the masking server create a dummy database such as 'dummydb'.
+1. On the masking server create a dummy database called 'dummydb'.
 This database does not need any data in it.
 1. In your dataveil folder there is a file located in a location similar to:   d:\dataveil\native\sqlserver\install_01_assembly.sql
 Edit this file and change the database name to 'dummydb' and the location of the relevant dll called DataVeilNativeCLR.dll You will need to make a total of three edits.